 This option bit activates the PLL which allows multiplication by two of the main input clock frequency.
-The PLL must not be used with the internal RC oscillator.
 The PLL is guaranteed only with an input frequency between 2 and 4MHz.
 0: PLL x2 enabled 1: PLL x2 disabled

-CAUTION: the PLL can be enabled only if the "OSC RANGE" (OPT3:1) bits are configured to "MP - 2~4MHz".
+Caution: the PLL can be enabled only if the "OSC RANGE" (OPT3:1) bits are configured to "MP - 2~4MHz".
 Otherwise, the device functionality is not guaranteed.